Talking About Family in Korean: Essential Vocabulary, Titles and Cultural Norms

 If you’re at all familiar with Korean drama shows, or K-dramas, you probably already know these constraints.
 Unless jokingly, a Korean girl wouldn’t call her older brother 형 or a Korean boy call his older sister 언니.

 These honorifics are also usable for non-blood-related individuals if they’re close enough to you.
-Nowadays, they also are used flirtatiously.
+Nowadays, they can also be used flirtatiously.

 For the younger siblings, note that 동생 itself means “younger sibling” and has no single gender attached to it, so you can actually just refer to your younger sibling with 동생 if the gender distinction isn’t necessary.
 The character before it denotes the gender of the sibling: 남 for boy originates from 남자 (nam-ja, “man/boy”) and the 여 from 여동생 originates from 여자 (yuh-ja, “lady/girl”).